un-loop/student-notes/dalene/reactBook/reactBook.md

   expected to return a ReactElement.
   • render() a ReactElement (which will eventually become the real DOM) and
   • attach functionality to this section of the page
   • render() - the one required function on every ReactComponent • props - the “input parameters” to our components • context - a “global variable” for our components • state - a way to hold data that is local to a component (that affects rendering) • Stateless components - a simplified way to write reusable components
   • children - how to interact and manipulate child components • statics - how to create “class methods” on our components
 - Passing data through attributes to the component is often called passing props.
 - We can pass any JavaScript object through props.
+- we can refer to child components in the tree using this.props.children.
+- The difference between map() and forEach() is that the return value of map() is an array of the result of the callback function, whereas forEach() does not collect results.

+CHAPTER FORMS

+- Forms transform your web site into a web app.
+- Form inputs modify data, both on the page and the server.
+- evt = these functions are event handlers.